 Estrogen is also high a few months before the first period, and can be higher when taking estrogen medications, such as hormonal birth control or fertility drugs.
 People may experience more discharge in these situations, too.

 People often have more vaginal discharge when they are pregnant.
 This can help protect the vagina and developing fetus from infections.

 Towards the end of pregnancy, the amount of discharge may increase further.
 Before birth, the fluid may contain streaks of pink mucus.
 This is a sign that the body is preparing for labor.

 If a person notices an increase in discharge and their period is late or does not come, they may benefit from taking a pregnancy test.

 Vaginitis refers to inflammation of the vagina.
 This can occur due to irritation from tight clothing, scratchy fabrics, lubricants, or other personal care products.
 Alternatively, it could be due to an infection.

 If the cause is an infection, a person with vaginitis may have thick vaginal discharge that may be white, gray, yellow, or green, with a strong unpleasant smell.

 Other symptoms of vaginitis include:

-- an itching or burning sensation in the genital area
+- an itching or burning sensation in the vagina

 - redness or inflammation of the vagina